Zillow vs Appraiser 2013

 As for Zillow, keep in mind that it is a tool…a starting point.
 It’s great for neighborhood data, graphs, general sales information or for seeing what your new neighbors paid for their house.
 It’s probably not the best place if you’re looking for assistance with making definitive decision or properly pricing your home for sale.

-If you want to know more about our Pre-Listing Appraisal services or have any real estate appraisal related questions, please feel free to contact us…215.836.5500 or appraisals@coyleappraisals.com
+If you want to know more about our Pre-Listing Appraisal services or have any real estate appraisal related questions please visit www.TheCoyleGroupLLC.com.
+You may contact us directly at…215.836.5500 or appraisals@coyleappraisals.com

 Share